-Finding houses to flip involves two parts: selecting a market and finding a flip property.
+Finding houses to flip involves two parts: selecting a market and finding a specific property.
 Let’s take these on one at a time.

-Before you can start the process of finding a specific property, you have to decide which home market you want to focus on.
+When figuring out how to find houses to flip and before you can even start the process of finding a specific property, you have to decide which home market you want to focus on.
 If you’re just starting out, the answer is often straightforward: your own backyard.
 Unless you are an experienced flipper looking to expand his/her business, you often don’t need to look further than your own market to find houses to flip that will be simple and profitable for you.

 Flipping in your own geographic market presents several advantages.
 First of all, you know the area.
 You know which parts of town are becoming more or less popular, and you have a feel for the culture and attractions of the different neighborhoods.
 This means that you’ll have a better idea of a home’s potential value beyond what’s on paper (listing price, specs, comps, etc.).